Sineos/node-red-contrib-hysteresis/README.md

 *   `Topic Current` specifies a message topic under which the current values are send.
 This values are then matched against the respective thresholds.
 *   `Hysteresis+` is the upper delta for the triggering point.
 The `msg.payload` from `Threshold Topic` plus the `Hysteresis+` value equals the `Upper Threshold`.
 *   `Hysteresis-` is the lower delta for the triggering point.
 The `msg.payload` from `Threshold Topic` minus the `Hysteresis-` value equals the `Lower Threshold`.
+*   `Raise error on missing threshold` will create an error object in case the threshold is missing and `Topic Current` value arrives.
+This can be handled via a  `Catch` node.
+Also see the included examples

+**Note:**
-**Note:** The values set in dynamic mode will not survive a node-red deploy or restart.
+The values set in dynamic mode will typically not survive a node-red deploy or restart.
+With version **0.3.0** the node will save all relevant settings as context.
+Using a persistent context store, e.g. file, will allow the node to recover these values and continue from there.

 ## Send initial message